asirvaiy/H2S_oneAPI/README.md

 ## Intel(R) Extension for Scikit-learn* sample:

  For Intel(R) Extension for Scikit-learn lab sample, open Intel_Extension_For_SKLearn_Performance_SVC_Adult/Intel_Extension_for_SKLearn_Performance_SVC_Adult.ipynb
- And run all the cells one by one.
+ Select the kernal "Python 3 (Intel® oneAPI)" if not auto-selected.
+Now you are ready to run all the cells one by one.

  ## Intel(R) Extension for PyTorch* sample:

  For IntelR) Extension for PyTorch lab sample, open IntelPyTorch_Extensions_Inference_Optimization/optimize_pytorch_models_with_ipex.ipynb
- And run all the cells one by one.
+ Select the kernal "PyTorch" if not auto-selected.
+Now you are ready to run all the cells one by one.

 ## Create PyTorch+IPEX+Transformers env.
 In case your PyTorch env/kernal is throwing error while importing IPEX(Optional).